Ben&Ben: Accolades

 Ben&Ben are considered one of the most successful bands of their generation.
 After their breakthrough, the band received the Aliw Award for Best New Artist – Group at the 2018 ceremony.
 In 2020, their debut album Limasawa Street won the Awit Award for Favorite Album of the Year.
 The single "Pagtingin" garnered the Awit Awards for Best Performance by a Group Recording Artist and Favorite Song of the Year, and the Star Award for Duo/Group Artist of the Year.
 The band were nominated for a MTV Europe Music Award in the same year.
 Their second studio album Pebble House, Vol. 1: Kuwaderno received a total of 21 Awit Award nominations, including a win for Album of the Year, at the 2021 ceremony.
-Having surpassed more than two billion streams to date, Ben&Ben were named by Spotify as the most-streamed Filipino artist of all time, in addition to being the most-streamed Filipino artist in 2020, 2021, and 2023.
+Having surpassed more than three billion streams to date, Ben&Ben were named by Spotify as the most-streamed Filipino artist of all time, in addition to being the most-streamed Filipino artist in 2020, 2021, and 2023.